 Mishap.
 The spell’s unpredictable magic results in a difficult journey.
 Each teleporting creature (or the target object) takes 3d10 force damage, and the GM rerolls on the table to see where you wind up (multiple mishaps can occur, dealing damage each time).

-The portals are two-dimensional glowing rings filled with mist, hovering inches from the ground and perpendicular to it at the points you choose.
+The portals are two-dimensional glowing rings filled with mist, hovering centimeters from the ground and perpendicular to it at the points you choose.
 A ring is visible only from one side (your choice), which is the side that functions as a portal.

 Any creature or object entering the portal exits from the other portal as if the two were adjacent to each other; passing through a portal from the nonportal side has no effect.
 The mist that fills each portal is opaque and blocks vision through it.
-On your turn, you can rotate the rings as a bonus action so that the active side faces in a different direction.
+On your turn, you can rotate the rings as an action so that the active side faces in a different direction.

 Many major temples, guilds, and other important places have permanent teleportation circles inscribed somewhere within their confines.
 Each such circle includes a unique sigil sequence—a string of magical runes arranged in a particular pattern.
 When you first gain the ability to cast this spell, you learn the sigil sequences for two destinations on the Material Plane, determined by the GM.
 You can learn additional sigil sequences during your adventures.
 You can commit a new sigil sequence to memory after studying it for 1 minute.